| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Monitron speed cameras (sometimes called SpeedCurb) are a new generation of digital cameras configured as a speed and / or a red light camera.

-These cameras use sensors embedded in the road rather than radar to measure the speed of a vehicle, and typically, no markings are painted on the road.
+These cameras use sensors embedded in the road rather than radar to measure a vehicle’s speed, and typically, no markings are painted on the road.
 However, as older cameras are being upgraded to this new type of camera, legacy markings may remain in the road.

-Where aerial photography is of good enough quality, it can aid in correct camera placement in Waze Map Editor.
-If the camera is a red light camera, it should be placed on the stop line in Waze Map Editor.
+When aerial photography is of sufficient quality, it can aid in correctly placing cameras in the Waze Map Editor.
+If the camera is a red light camera, it should be placed on the stop line in the Waze Map Editor.

 Front of Monitron camera